 a few days ago I did some maintenance work on my old Pinus thunbergii Yamadori from Japan.
 I got this pretty tree some 20 years ago as a birthday present and I still think it is wonderful!
-She has been trough a lot since she arrived in my garden!
+She has been through a lot since she arrived in my garden!
 Being blown right off the tables by a storm…twice!
 The second time straight into the pond I then hat still in my garden!
-Were she laid several days completely submersed under water before we noticed that she was missing!
-And than there was the time that she, after I had cut off the old needles, dropped all of here new growth!
+Were she laid several days completely submerged under water before we noticed that she was missing!
+And then there was the time that she after I had cut off the old needles, dropped all of here new growth!
 She was completely bold!
 But she soon made new buds and now some 12 years later is still doing fine!
-Although I love the small round pot she is in now, I am sill planning to repot her next year in a slightly bigger and heavier square pot, so that she can grow some more roots and so that she can stand more safely and secure by its self on my tables.
+Although I love the small round pot she is in now, I am still planning to repot her next year in a slightly bigger and heavier square pot so that she can grow some more roots and so that she can stand more safely and secure by its self on my tables.
 Now she is still tight down with wire and a piece of bamboo to the upside down pot that you can see under need its pot!
 This pot is there to hold and weight her down to the table!
 Before these pictures were made I removed last years needles so that more light can reach the inside of the branches to promote back budding!
 Tomorrow I will remove the wire from all the branches!
 I will rewire her just before I will repot her next Spring!
 But I still wanted to show her to you all and I hope you like her just as much as I do?!

 Close up of the beautiful and all natural deadwood/ Shari and old bare roots/ Neagari.
-The trunk winds half way down the foliage you can see and then curls up again to just under the bottom of its pot!
+The trunk winds halfway down the foliage you can see and then curls up again to just under the bottom of its pot!

 Well here is the solution!
-With the help of a concave cutter (see picture!) cut out a small bite off one side of the tub!
+With the help of a concave cutter (see the picture!) cut out a small bite off one side of the tub!

 Hope this will help you and that you liked the quick view of my little old Pine?!